1942 Matagorda hurricane

 At the hurricane's first landfall near the northeastern tip of the Yucatán Peninsula, little information was documented on the storm's impacts.
 However, as the storm approached the Texas coast, widespread evacuations took place, including the evacuation of roughly 50,000 people from Galveston, Texas alone.
 Upon making landfall, the hurricane caused extensive damage in coastal regions.
-In Matagorda, storm surge peaking at 14.7 ft inundated the city and damaged many others.
+In Matagorda, a storm surge peaking at 14.7 ft inundated the city and damaged many others.
 Strong winds from the storm wreaked havoc as far inland as San Antonio, Texas.
 The winds leveled numerous buildings and uprooted trees, in addition to causing widespread power outages.
 Crops in the areas affected saw large losses, particularly the rice crop.
 Rainfall associated with the storm was relatively light, due to the hurricane's rapid forward motion once inland, peaking at 9.3 in in Woodsboro, Texas.
 Overall, the storm caused $26.5 million in damages and eight deaths.